Index ➤ Zinemaking

 Some things in this category: diaries (including diary comics), musings, travel zines, queer/identity experience zines, & zines about personal associations with a topic

-A zine of mine that fits here: Unfair Maiden #3
+A zine of mine that fits here: Unfair Maiden #3: The homecoming issue

 an important decision to make early